 If we don't act, chances are that in 10 years we cannot enjoy our daily cup(s) of coffee anymore.
 Even worse, those farmers in for instance Colombia or Ethiopia are out of a job and can no longer provide for their families.
 The good news is, is that we can support them by organizing a coffee break next week, like we did, using fair coffee.
 With our help they have the chance to learn more about protecting their crop in times of hardship and get to invest in special stoves that reduce CO2 emissions, just to name a few examples.

 So if you decide to throw a coffee break, post a photo of your cozy gathering on social media and tag it with #fairtradechallenge.
 People from 20 countries are participating!
 Together we hope to drink a record amount of cups of coffee and support the farmers.
 Are you with me?

 Dutchies: if you want to participate with friends or colleagues, you can sign up via this website.
 If you want to see pics of our coffee break, check Instagram.

 So back to the Chemex.
 If you own one, you know it takes a few minutes before your coffee is ready.
 And like Maura wrote on her blog: it does not only requires patience, but also focus and full attention.
 Maybe it helps you realize that coffee is not something we should take for granted.
 Until a month ago I had no clue how to brew this kind of pour-over coffee, but slowly I get the hang of it.
 However, I am not a barista, so I've borrowed these instructions from the Chemex website, Blue Bottle Coffee, and Local Milk (whose husband is a coffee genius).
+Also, if you want to look into buying a Chemex yourself, or want to read more about other brewing methods, I'd recommend reading this post by Jen Reviews.
 If you know any tips & trics, or a special recipe, please share in the comments.
 I'd love to know.